-Your first day's riding is a true taster of things to come - some gorgeous flat traffic free cycling along a wooded and beautiful river estuary and a climb of 1100' up the hills for a close up view of Cader Idris.
-This mountain peaks at 893 metres and your route will give you fantastic views - of the sea too and lead you past several natural lakes and hill farms.
-Linking the two scenes is Dolgellau, a typical small Welsh market town with a population of just 2,500.
+Your first day's riding is a true taster of things to come - some gorgeous flat traffic free cycling along a wooded and beautiful river estuary and a long climb of 343m (1100') up the hills for a dramatic close up view of Cader Idris.
+This mountain peaks at 893m (2,930ft) and your route will give you fantastic views - of the sea too and lead you past natural lakes and hill farms.
+Linking the two scenes is Dolgellau, a characterful small Welsh market town with some real gems and a small population of just 2,500 .

 3. Day three